ibexa/documentation-user/docs/image_management/edit_images.md

 # Edit images

-When you browse the [Media library](content_model.md#content-and-media), or create or edit a content item that contains an *Image* or *Image asset* field, you can perform basic image editing functions by using the Image Editor.
+When you browse the [Media library](content_model.md#content-and-media), or create or edit a content item that contains an *Image* or *Image asset* field, you can perform basic image editing functions using the Image Editor.

 The Image Editor enables:

 * image cropping
 * image flipping
 * setting a point of focus within an image